High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: INTRODUCTION

 \section{INTRODUCTION}

-Operations of large-scale scientific user facilities like European XFEL \cite{Decking2020} are very challenging as it is required to meet the specifications of various user experiments \cite{Pascarelli2020} and be capable of switching machine status rapidly.
-Recently, machine learning (ML) is quickly providing new powerful tools for accelerator physicists to build fast-prediction surrogate models \cite{Gonzalez2017, Emma2018, Edelen2020} or extract essential information \cite{Ren2020, Xu2020, Tennant2020} from large amounts of data.
-These ML-based models can be extremely useful for building virtual accelerators which are capable of making fast predictions of the behavior of beams \cite{Nagaitsev2021}, assisting accelerator tuning by virtually bringing destructive diagnostics online \cite{Emma2018}, providing an initial guess of input parameters for a model-independent adaptive feedback control algorithm \cite{Scheinker2018} or driving a model-based feedback control algorithm \cite{Emma2021}.
-One way of training a ML-based model is to make use of simulated data.
+Operations of large-scale scientific user facilities like the European XFEL \cite{Decking2020} are very challenging as it is required to meet the specifications of various user experiments \cite{Pascarelli2020} and be capable of switching machine status rapidly.
+Machine learning, especially deep learning, is quickly providing new powerful tools for accelerator physicists to build fast-prediction surrogate models \cite{Gonzalez2017, Emma2018, Edelen2020} or extract essential information \cite{Ren2020, Xu2020, Tennant2020} from large amounts of data in recent years.
+These machine learning models can be extremely useful for building virtual accelerators which are capable of making fast predictions of the behavior of beams \cite{Nagaitsev2021}, assisting accelerator tuning by virtually bringing destructive diagnostics online \cite{Emma2018}, providing an initial guess of input parameters for a model-independent adaptive feedback control algorithm \cite{Scheinker2018, Leemann2019} or driving a model-based feedback control algorithm \cite{Emma2021}.
+Deep learning is a subfield of machine learning based on artificial neural networks \cite{Goodfellow2016}.
+One way of training a neural network model is to make use of simulated data.
 However, beam dynamics simulations are typically carried out under different theoretical assumptions on collective effects such as space charge forces, wakefields and coherent synchrotron radition.
 In addition, electron emission from a photocathode is governed by multiple physical processes and is even more difficult to simulate \cite{Moody2018}.
 Moreover, aging of accelerator components affects the long-term operation of a facility, but is generally not included in simulation.
 As a result, it is extremely challenging to achieve a good agreement between simulation and measurement for a large range of machine operation parameters even exploiting complicated physical models \cite{Chen2020}.
 Furthermore, it can be prohibitively expensive to collect a large amount of high-resolution simulation data \cite{Qiang2017}.